vyperlang/vyper/docs/viper-by-example.rst

   :linenos:

 The contract contains a number of methods that modify the contract state as well as a few 'getter' methods to read it.
-We first initiate several events that the contract logs.
-We then initiate our variables.
+We first declare several events that the contract logs.
+We then declare our global variables, followed by function defintions.

 .. literalinclude:: ../examples/stock/company.v.py
   :language: python